 - What type of system do you recommend?
 I currently have – share with the salesperson the type and size of your current system.
 Should I use the same size for the new system?
 Another thing to acquaint yourself with is the size HVAC you need according to the square footage of your property.
 This is something the salesperson should ask and then calculate to determine unit size.
 Do this yourself, beforehand, using this cost calculator.

 Selecting the Right HVAC System for your Home in Tampa

 There are several types available suitable for large and small properties.
 What works for one size home may not be the best choice for another.
-A few of the HVAC systems on the market include heating and air conditioning split systems which require duct work, hybrid heat split system, duct-free split heating and air conditioning system (does not require duct work) and a packaged heating and air conditioning system.
+A few of the HVAC systems on the market include heating and air conditioning split systems which require duct work, hybrid heat split system, ductless air split heating and AC system (does not require duct work) and a packaged heating and air conditioning system.

 SEER and HSPF Ratings for HVAC